 Ms. Loranger is also recognized by her peers as a legal expert and skilled negotiator with a proven ability to develop strategies, excellent management skills and an impressive capacity for innovation.
 She is respected for her sound advice, ongoing collaboration with her clients’ internal teams and her judicious use of resources to help clients achieve their objectives.
 Moreover, she is one of the firm national leaders of the Crisis Law system, a solution that provides our clients with a cohesive integration of legal advice, reputation management and business priorities when they are facing a crisis.

 Ms. Loranger is a Fellow of the American College of Trial Lawyers, a prestigious fellowship extended by invitation only to experienced trial lawyers whose careers have been marked by the highest standards of ethical conduct and for which the membership cannot be more than 1% of the total lawyer population of any state or province.
+She is also a Fellow of Litigation Counsel of America, an invitation-only trial lawyer honorary society whose members are selected based on their effectiveness and accomplishment in litigation and trial work, along with ethical reputation.
 Furthermore, in 2017, Ms. Loranger was awarded the title Advocatus Emeritus by the Québec bar in recognition of his professional excellence, outstanding contribution to the profession, and exceptional outreach.

 Over the years, Ms. Loranger has played a leading role representing financial institutions, and their subsidiaries, manufacturers, distributors and vendors in several high-profile class actions, including matters involving: